 Touch is instrumental

 Touch helps improve your immune system, your mental health and just makes you feel comforted and loved.
-Human bean’s need touch.
+Human bean’s need touch more than ever now 🙂

-Many people are talking about the power of touch now we are struggling due to social distancing and being separated from our loved ones.
+Everyone has been talking about the beneficial power of “touch”, especially as while we are all struggling due to social distancing and separated from our loved ones.

 Outside of a loving, intimate relationship, the massage profession makes sure that informed, professional touch can give us that assurance and nurture we all need.